 Turned down for Personal Independence Payment, what can they do?

 With most benefit decisions, the person would have the right to challenge the decision.
 You would have to submit a Mandatory Reconsideration Request directly to the Department for Work and Pensions for that particular benefit.

-You can challenge decisions with one month.
+You can challenge decisions with one month of the decision date.